NGIOproject/nextgenio-docs/_build/html/_sources/user_guide/compilers.rst.txt

 Modules
 ~~~~~~~
 The application development environment on NextgenIO is primarily
-controlled through the *modules* environment.
+controlled through *modules*.
 By loading and switching
-modules users can control the compilers, libraries and software available.
+modules users can control the compilers, libraries, and available software.

 This means that for compiling on NextgenIO the desired compiler is set by
 loading the appropriate module.
 The required library modules (e.g.